 My DNA Paternity Testing Labs offers several options for DNA Testing

-A DNA Test becomes legal when the samples are taken by an authorized third party (i.e. the witness) through chain-of-custody documentation, thereby making the results admissible in a court of law.
+A DNA Test becomes legal (or court-approved) when the samples are taken by an authorized third party (i.e. the witness) through chain-of-custody documentation, thereby making the results admissible in a court of law.
 DNA sampling technicians provide the third party service and our case managers provide all the documentation that proves that the results will be absolute and can be relied upon as fact in a court of law.
 My DNA Paternity Testing Labs can schedule you with an in lab technician or a mobile collector as needed for an additional fee.

 The home testing kit will be mailed to you with the client authorization form, two buccal swabs per patient, and instructions on how to perform the test.
 In addition, you will receive a mailing label.
 Once you have the samples collected, you will use this label to mail the kit back to our lab.
 These samples will then be processed and once your results are available, we will reveal the results as you indicated when you purchased your kit.

 Although the samples are sent to the same lab that performs our Legal DNA Tests, these tests are performed in the privacy of your own home with an At Home DNA Testing Kit without any of the legal identification procedures that occur in the lab.
 If you purchase a nonlegal test, at no time can it be converted to a legal test.
 If the documentation needed for a legal test is required you will have to purchase an additional in lab, legal test.